-Now in it’s fifth year, the conference is one of the most popular in the legal technology sector.
-It’s been pegged as one of the top four legal technology conferences to attend by Capterra, and has been called “the Burning Man Festival of the legal industry” by Omar Ha-Redeye.
-Attendance has nearly doubled every year since 2013, with 1,000 legal professionals expected to attend this year’s event.
+Now in its sixth year, the Clio Cloud Conference is easily the most popular in the legal technology sector.
+It’s been pegged as one of the best legal technology conferences by Bob Ambrogi, and has been called “the Burning Man Festival of the legal industry” by Omar Ha-Redeye.
+Attendance has nearly doubled every year since 2013, with 1,500 legal professionals expected to attend this year’s event.

 In fact, the Clio Cloud Conference is so popular that it’s starting to influence how other conferences operate.
-For example, the ABA Techshow is “borrowing a page” from the Clio Cloud Conference by adding wellness activities such as yoga classes and meditation sessions this year.
+For example, in 2017, the ABA TECHSHOW started “borrowing a page” from the Clio Cloud Conference” by adding wellness activities such as yoga classes and meditation sessions.

-- Speakers that motivate and inspire.
-The Clio Cloud Conference doesn’t feature your average presenters—last year’s conference featured keynote speeches from Kimberley Motley, the first foreign litigator in Afghanistan, and Gary Vaynerchuk, one of the world’s leading marketing experts.
-These are conference speakers that remind you of why you became a lawyer, and they’ll challenge the way you think about running a practice.
+The Clio Cloud Conference doesn’t feature your average presenters—for example, last year’s conference featured keynote speeches from former U.S. Attorney Preet Bharara; Colonel Chris Hadfield, Canadian Astronaut, Commander, CSA & NASA Colonel, and RCAF Fighter Pilot; and Haben Girma, the first Deafblind person to graduate from Harvard Law School and an advocate for equal opportunities for people with disabilities.
+You can expect conference speakers who remind you of why you became a lawyer, and they’ll challenge the way you think about running a practice.

-- The royal treatment.
 The Clio Cloud Conference has a reputation for going above and beyond for its attendees.
-Expect yoga classes, catered breakfasts and lunches, excellent Clio After Dark events, and thoughtful hangover cures.
+Expect yoga classes, catered breakfasts and lunches, excellent Clio After Dark events, and incredible networking opportunities.
 In short, everything is taken care of so that you can enjoy yourself while soaking up ideas to help grow your firm.

 What do people say about the Clio Cloud Conference?